skewballfox/SecResearchProject/proposal/Notes.md

 - [list of activities that constitute broader impact](http://www.nsf.gov/pubs/2007/nsf07046/nsf07046.jsp)

-- maybe a useful tool will come out of the data aggregation/analysis phase -
+- maybe a useful tool will come out of the data aggregation/analysis phase.
+- might help projects prioritize areas where it's best to *bite the bullet* in the smallest scope possible.
+- hopefully will help add to the body of evidence that we really, really should move to something that isn't C/C++

 ## Research Plan